Free Causative Verbs Exercises and Practice Worksheets (with PDF)

 1. My parents always ______ me go out with my friends on weekends.

-2. The teacher ______ us redo the assignment.
+2. Yesterday, the teacher ______ us redo the assignment.

 3. I ______ my brother carry my bag yesterday.

-4. We ______ the plumber fix the sink.
+4. We ______ the plumber fix the sink last week.

 5. They ______ the kids stay up late for the party.